Cloud-Projects-Raj/.github/README.md

-# Raj Aasole's Projects
+# Raj Aasole's Portfolio

-### Here is the List of My Cloud and DevOps Projects for Hands-On Practice with Real-World Scenarios
+### Here is the List of My Cloud and DevOps Projects on Real-World Scenarios

 ## AWS Cloud
 ### 1. High Availability in AWS VPC